kontena/akrobateo/README.md

 ### DaemonSet vs. Deployment

 The original Klippy controller creates Deployments.
 Maybe user could put some annotation on the service whether he/she wants a deployment or a daemonset created.
-Not really sure how operator-sdk will handle the downstream objects if we create multiple kinds...
+Operator SDK _SHOULD_ be able to handle the different kinds of objects as long as there's proper owner references set.

 ### Node selection